-The heating wires are then connected to your mains supply and it will also include a sensor to help regulate the temperature.
+The heating wires are then connected to your mains supply.
+The system will also include a sensor to help regulate the temperature.
 You can then use a thermostat to control the temperature and pre-set the system to turn on or off.

 You can buy underfloor heating mats and wires from DIY stores such as B&Q and Wickes, as well as from specialist retailers.

-You can have it installed anywhere you can get an electrical power supply.
-But because electric underfloor systems can be more costly to run and less powerful than water-filled systems, they're generally better suited to smaller rooms, such as bathrooms.
+You can have electric underfloor heating installed anywhere you can get an electrical power supply.
+Electric systems are less bulky than , so the floor might not need to be raised in the same way.
+This makes electric underfloor heating more convenient and often cheaper to install than water-based systems.
+But, because electric underfloor heating can be more costly to run and less powerful than water-based systems, it's generally better suited to smaller rooms, such as bathrooms.

-The majority (66%) of people we spoke to with electric underfloor heating had it installed in just one room, most commonly in their bathroom (63%), followed by the kitchen (32%)*.
+The majority (65%) of people we spoke to with electric underfloor heating had it installed in just one room, most commonly in a bathroom (64%), followed by the kitchen (34%)*.

-A self-leveling compound (such as screed) can also be applied to the top to keep it in place, but it depends on how even the floor is already, and what flooring you'll be putting on top.
-Keep in mind that the type of floor you put on top will also affect the type of electrical mat you use, and therefore the cost.
+A self-leveling compound (such as screed) can also be applied to the top to keep the wiring in place, but whether this is needed depends on how even the floor is already, and what flooring you'll be putting on top.
+Keep in mind that the type of floor you put on top will also affect the type of wiring you use, and therefore the cost.

-A qualified electrician will need to connect it up to your electricity supply and add a thermostat.
+A qualified electrician will need to connect it up to your electricity supply and install the thermostat.